rainbowwing/PFPOffset/readme.md

 If you find bug in the result, you can use result mode 1 and then use meshlab, tetwild or other tools to build topology.

+## 📝 License
+Materials in this repository are distributed under the following license:

+> All software is licensed under the BSD 3-Clause License.
+See [LICENSE](https://github.com/rainbowwing/Thickening2/blob/main/LICENSE) file for details.